Colombo Public Library

 Colombo Public Library is the largest public library in Sri Lanka, located in Colombo 07, Sri Lanka.

 History

-The first public library in the country was the 'United Service Library', which was established in 1813.
-It was exclusively used by civil and military officers of the Government stationed in Colombo and was housed in a building opposite the Queen's House on Janadhipathi Mawatha (formerly Kings Street).
-In 1829 the burghers opened the 'Colombo Pettah Library' in Pettah.
-On 1 October 1924 E. W. Jayawardena moved a resolution at the Colombo Municipal Council to establish the Colombo Library.
-The Colonial Secretary, Sir Cecil Clementi, called a meeting of subscribers of both libraries and it was agreed to hand over their books to the new library, which was to be run as a department of the Colombo Council.
+The first public library in the country was the United Service Library, which was established in 1813.
+It was used exclusively by civil and military officers of the Government stationed in Colombo and was housed in a building opposite the Queen's House, on Janadhipathi Mawatha (formerly Kings Street).
+In 1829, the Vurghers opened the 'Colombo Pettah Library' in Pettah.
+On 1 October 1924, E. W. Jayawardena moved a resolution at the Colombo Municipal Council to establish the Colombo Library.
+The Colonial Secretary, Sir Cecil Clementi, called a meeting of subscribers of both libraries, and they agreed to hand over their books to the new library, which was to be run as a department of the Colombo Council.